Proportional navigation

 A missile (red) intercepts a target (blue) by maintaining constant bearing to it.
 The lines of sight (grey) are parallel throughout the flight.

 Proportional navigation (also known as PN or Pro-Nav) is a guidance law (analogous to proportional control) used in some form or another by most homing air target missiles.
 It is based on the fact that two objects are on a collision course when their line of sight (LOS) does not change direction as the range closes.
 Proportional navigation dictates that the missile should accelerate (such as by steering with its control surfaces) at a rate proportional to the line of sight's rotation rate, and in the same direction.
 This gradually nullifies the LOS rotation and keeps the missile on a collision course.

 A rather simple hardware implementation of this guidance law can be found in early AIM-9 Sidewinder missiles.
 These missiles use a rapidly rotating parabolic mirror as a seeker.
-Simple electronics detect the directional error the seeker has with its target (an IR source), and apply a moment to this gimballed mirror to keep it pointed at the target.
-Since the mirror is in fact a gyroscope it will keep pointing at the same direction if no external force or moment is applied, regardless of the movements of the missile.
+Simple electronics detect the directional error the seeker has with its target (an IR source) and apply a moment to this gimballed mirror to keep it pointed at the target.
+Since the mirror is in fact a gyroscope it will keep pointing in the same direction if no external force or moment is applied, regardless of the movements of the missile.
 The voltage applied to the mirror while keeping it locked on the target is then also used (although amplified) to deflect the control surfaces that steer the missile, thereby making missile velocity vector rotation proportional to line of sight rotation.
 Although this does not result in a rotation rate that is always exactly proportional to the LOS rate (which would require a constant airspeed), this implementation is effective and simple to implement.

 The basis of proportional navigation is used at sea to avoid collisions between ships, and is referred to as constant bearing, decreasing range: if an object viewed from a ship is getting closer but maintaining bearing, a collision will occur unless action is taken.